JayKid/bookmarks-backend/README.md

 + `npm start` will give you a nodemon process watching the TS files and running the node server on the port specified by `SERVER_PORT` on your `.env` file.

 + `npm run test` will run the Jest tests available.

+## API Documentation

+The API is documented using the OpenAPI 3.1.1 specification.
+You can find the complete API documentation in the `spec/openapi.yaml` file.
+This specification includes:

+- Detailed endpoint descriptions
+- Request/response schemas
+- Authentication requirements
+- Error handling

+You can use this specification with tools like [Swagger UI](https://swagger.io/tools/swagger-ui/) to:
+- Explore the API interactively
+- Test endpoints
+- Generate client SDKs
+- Generate API documentation

+### Key Endpoints

+The API provides endpoints for:
+- User authentication (signup, login, logout)
+- Bookmark management (CRUD operations)
+- Label management (CRUD operations)
+- Bookmark-Label relationship management

+All authenticated endpoints require a valid session cookie (`connect.sid`).